Student Anti-Discrimination & Discriminatory Harassment Procedures

 If an instance or allegation of Prohibited Conduct involves an immediate safety concern, the Employee must report the alleged Prohibited Conduct to the Office and to Columbia Public Safety.

 If any other University office learns of instances or allegations of Prohibited Conduct during the course of addressing a matter within its jurisdiction or learns of an allegation or Report of Prohibited Conduct that has not been made to the Office, such information must be forwarded to the Office.
+The Duty to Report is in place to ensure that Students and Recognized Student Groups are provided appropriate resources, to allow the University to mitigate harm to our community, and to help comply with the University’s legal obligations.

 The one exception to the Duty to Report is University Employees working in a confidential capacity, including those working in Sexual Violence Response; Clergy; Counseling and Psychological Services (Morningside); Mental Health Services (CUIMC); Disability Services; the Ombuds Office; and Healthcare Providers.
 University Employees working in a confidential capacity will not report information shared with them, unless requested to do so by the Reporter.
 See Appendix B below for information about Confidential Resources at the University.